AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 For ARM (M1,...)
 MacOS use a command such as::

     g2="https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/download/v1.0.1/gsas2main-Latest-MacOSX-arm64.sh"
-    curl -L "$g2" > /tmp/g2.sh; bash /tmp/g2.sh -b -p <install-loc>
+    curl -L "$g2" > /tmp/g2.sh; bash /tmp/g2.sh -b -p ~/g2main

 For older Intel MacOS use a command such as::

     g2="https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/download/v1.0.1/gsas2main-Latest-MacOSX-x86_64.sh"
-    curl -L "$g2" > /tmp/g2.sh; bash /tmp/g2.sh -b -p <install-loc>
+    curl -L "$g2" > /tmp/g2.sh; bash /tmp/g2.sh -b -p ~/g2main

 * This ``MacOSX-x86_64.sh`` installer will also run on "Apple Silicon" processors, but runs significantly more slowly.

-Note that in the above, `<install-loc>` is where you want to install the software.
-(Use of ``~/g2main``, a subdirectory named ``g2main`` in your home directory is a good choice.)
-After installation is complete, you will be given a chance to place a shortcut for GSAS-II into the MacOS dock.
+Note that in the above, ``~/g2main`` is where the GSAS-II files will be installed where ``~/g2main`` is a subdirectory named ``g2main`` in your home directory.
+You can change this to any location you prefer.
+After installation is complete,you will be given a chance to place a shortcut for running GSAS-II into the MacOS dock.

 More complete installation instructions on the GSAS2MAIN installation process on MacOS are linked below.